ggandor/leap.nvim/README.md

 and [flash.nvim](https://github.com/folke/flash.nvim)'s similar feature.
 The API is not final.

-This function allows you to perform any operation in a remote location: it forgets the current mode or pending operator, lets you leap with the cursor (to anywhere on the tab page), then continues where it left off (when coming from Normal mode, it starts Visual mode).
-Once an operation is finished, it moves the cursor back to the original position, as if you had operated from the distance.
+This function allows you to perform an action in a remote location: it forgets the current mode or pending operator, lets you leap with the cursor (to anywhere on the tab page), then continues where it left off.
+Once an operation or insertion is finished, it moves the cursor back to the original position, as if you had operated from the distance.

 ```lua
 -- If using the default mappings (`gs` for multi-window mode), you can